Germanium dioxide: Uses

 The refractive index (1.7) and optical dispersion properties of germanium dioxide make it useful as an optical material for wide-angle lenses, in optical microscope objective lenses, and for the core of fiber-optic lines.
 See Optical fiber for specifics on the manufacturing process.
 Both germanium and its glass oxide, GeO2, are transparent to the infrared (IR) spectrum.
 The glass can be manufactured into IR windows and lenses, used for night-vision technology in the military, luxury vehicles, and thermographic cameras.
 GeO2 is preferred over other IR transparent glasses because it is mechanically strong and therefore preferred for rugged military usage.

 A mixture of silicon dioxide and germanium dioxide ("silica-germania") is used as an optical material for optical fibers and optical waveguides.
 Controlling the ratio of the elements allows precise control of refractive index.
 Silica-germania glasses have lower viscosity and higher refractive index than pure silica.
 Germania replaced titania as the silica dopant for silica fiber, eliminating the need for subsequent heat treatment, which made the fibers brittle.

+Germanium dioxide is used as a colorant in borosilicate glass, used in lampworking.
+When combined with copper oxide, it provides a more stable red.
+It gives the glass a very reactive/changeable color, "a wonderful rainbow effect" when combined with silver oxide, that can shift light amber to a somewhat reddish and even deep purple appearance.
+The color can vary based on flame chemistry of the flame used to melt the glass (whether it has more oxygen or whether it has more fuel) And also it can change colors depending on the temperature of the kiln used to anneal the glass.

 Germanium dioxide is also used as a catalyst in production of polyethylene terephthalate resin, and for production of other germanium compounds.
 It is used as a feedstock for production of some phosphors and semiconductor materials.

 Germanium dioxide is used in algaculture as an inhibitor of unwanted diatom growth in algal cultures, since contamination with the comparatively fast-growing diatoms often inhibits the growth of or outcompetes the original algae strains.
 GeO2 is readily taken up by diatoms and leads to silicon being substituted by germanium in biochemical processes within the diatoms, causing a significant reduction of the diatoms' growth rate or even their complete elimination, with little effect on non-diatom algal species.
 For this application, the concentration of germanium dioxide typically used in the culture medium is between 1 and 10 mg/L, depending on the stage of the contamination and the species.